oltdaniel/caddy-storage-valkey/README.md

 ./caddy run
 ```

-Additionally, there is a [`docker-compose.yml`](./docker-compose.yml) which contains a demo setup for many different valkey go client compatible clients which can be spun up for testing.
+Additionally, there is a [`docker-compose.yml`](./docker-compose.yml) which contains a demo setup for many different valkey server setups that can be used for testing.

 ### Testing